-As discussed, vertically integrated clusters may have problems with crisis contaminating up and down in the supply chains: in order to build a defence against these chain reactions one need financial stability with solid firms and possible diversification of portfolios to avoid high degree of risk concentration.
+As discussed, vertically integrated clusters may have problems with crisis contaminating up and down in the supply chains: in order to build a defense against these chain reactions, one needs financial stability with solid firms and possible diversification of portfolios to avoid a high degree of risk concentration.
 So what happened in the supply chain of the BMC?

-8.1.
-Supply Chain reactions
+9.1.
+Supply chain reactions

 A study of the chronology of the offshore crisis shows it closely followed the supply chain of the cluster.
 The shipyards were the next to be challenged by a rapid fall in demand on their products, and thereof designers, service and equipment companies followed.
-A huge challenge was their dependence of the offshore fleet.
-Most of them had specialized in construction of or deliveries to offshore vessels.
+A huge challenge was their dependence on the offshore fleet.
+Most of them had specialized in the construction of or deliveries to offshore vessels.